solana-labs/solana/docs/src/apps/breaking-changes.md

 1. New runtime feature is added to a new release but deactivated by default
 2. Sufficient staked validators upgrade to the new release
-3. Runtime feature switch is activated manually with an instruction and take effect in the next slot
+3. Runtime feature switch is activated manually with an instruction and take effect in the next epoch

 ### Infrastructure Changes